rtanudjaja/nine-cv-nine/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 For task 2.
-Create a javascript immutable object that contain properties series and parallel, you can check the answer in the following file:
+Create a javascript immutable object that contain properties series and parallel, you can check the answer in the following file (./src/components/Qn2.js), you can also run:

-### ./src/components/Qn2.js
+### node .\src\components\Qn2.js